F2I-Consulting/fesapi/README.md

     - gcc from version 4.8
 	- visual studio from version 2017
 	- clang from version 5.0

 # Prepare the dependencies
 Download (build and install if necessary) third party libraries:
-- HDF5: Versions of 1.8.* (starting from 1.8.18), 1.10.* ([starting from 1.10.2](https://www.hdfgroup.org/2018/04/why-should-i-care-about-the-hdf5-1-10-2-release/)) and all 1.12.* should be ok. https://support.hdfgroup.org/ftp/HDF5/releases/
+- HDF5: Versions of 1.8.* (starting from 1.8.18), 1.10.* ([starting from 1.10.2](https://www.hdfgroup.org/2018/04/why-should-i-care-about-the-hdf5-1-10-2-release/)), all 1.12.* and all 1.14.* should be ok. https://support.hdfgroup.org/ftp/HDF5/releases/
-- MINIZIP : Version 1.1 is needed : it is the official version included in current zlib distribution https://www.zlib.net/ (look into "contrib" folder).
+- MINIZIP : Version 1.1 is needed : it is the official version included in [current zlib distribution](https://www.zlib.net/) (look into "contrib" folder).
 You can directly install minizip development package on most of Linux distributions (https://packages.ubuntu.com/xenial/libminizip-dev).
 On Windows (or older Linux distributions), you can copy the CMakeLists.txt file from fesapi/cmake/minizip to the zlib minizip directory to help you to build minizip (we also provide a copy of minizip 1.1 with cmake files on github : https://github.com/F2I-Consulting/Minizip).
 It is also highly recommended to link minizip to the same zlib library than the one associated to your HDF5 library.
 - BOOST : Starting from version 1.44.0 (and at least 1.67.0 if you don't want to face [valgrid false positives](https://www.boost.org/doc/libs/1_66_0/libs/uuid/doc/uuid.html#Design%20notes)).
 FYI, on windows, boost uuid depends on bcrypt library.

 We advise you to install these third party libraries respectively into